 At the conclusion of your interview, the Consular Officer will determine if you qualify under the provisions of US law to receive a non-immigrant visa.

 - Additional Administrative Processing: Some applicants who are otherwise qualified will not receive their visa the next day because of additional administrative processing requirements.
 This is not a permanent refusal of the applicant.
 When this process is complete, the applicant will be phoned by a member of the Consular section.

 - The validity of the visa is NOT the amount of time you may remain in the United States.
 The time allowed in the U.S. will be determined by immigration officials upon presentation of your visa at the port of entry.
-Students are admitted for duration of status (often noted “D/S”): the length of time you are actively enrolled in school.

 - The visa validity refers to the date you must enter the U.S., not the date you must exit.

 - During its validity period, the U.S. visa remains usable even if the passport in which it is contained expires.
 To use the U.S. visa, applicants must simply travel with both the expired passport (containing the valid visa) and the new passport.

 - Holders of Multiple Entries U.S. visas may enter the U.S. as many times as they like during the validity of the visa.
 Those with Single Entry visas may only enter once.